12 min read

 Even beyond the most obvious first-order AR business cases, new industries to support the augmented world of 2030 will soon surge in market competition, whether headset hardware, data storage solutions, sensors, or holograph and projection technologies.

 Jump on the bandwagon now— the future is faster than you think!

 Abundance 360 Mastermind: Want even more information, insights and implementation tools to better understand what technologies are going from deceptive to disruptive and are converging to create new opportunities in your business or industry?
 Consider joining Abundance 360, a curated global community of 360 entrepreneurs, executives, and investors committed to understanding and leveraging exponential technologies to transform their businesses.
-To learn more and apply, visit A360.com.
+Visit here to learn more and apply.

 Abundance Digital Online Community: I’ve also created a Digital/Online community of bold, abundance-minded entrepreneurs called Abundance Digital.
 Abundance Digital is Singularity University's ‘onramp’ for exponential entrepreneurs — those who want to get involved and play at a higher level.
 Click here to learn more.

 Know someone who would benefit from getting content like this?
 Send them to this link to sign up.